-Until recently large mammals were commonplace in the Southern Highlands.
-Advancing human populations have significantly reduced the ranges and numbers of mammal species.
-Amongst the primates, the isolated Red Dilepis Colobus occurs in Mbisi, and a unique race of Black and White Colobus is found in abundance in forests in and around Mt Rungwe.
+Amongst the primates, as well as the Kipunji, the isolated Red Dilepis Colobus occurs in Mbisi, and a unique race of Black and White Colobus is found in forests around Mt Rungwe.

 Southern Highlands Locations view all

 One of the Great Gardens of the World, with over 40 species of wild orchid alone, Kitulo Plateau is a floral paradise.
 One of Tanzania's newest National Parks, this is the first in tropical Africa to be gazetted primarily for it's floristic significance.
 Kitulo is also of interest to ornithologists, being registered as an important bird area.